 We love…the flavours, textures, and colours of the healthy cuisine.

 Tuesday 13:00 - 16:30 h & 19:30 - 23:30 h

 Wednesday 13:00 - 16:30 h & 19:30 - 23:30 h

 Thursday 13:00 - 16:30 h & 19:30 - 23:30 h

 Friday 13:00 - 16:30 h & 19:30 - 23:30 h

 Sunday 13:00 - 16:30 h & 19:30 - 23:30 h

 Full of character, delightful shops and amazing eats, the Santa Catalina area of Palma deserves a special look.
 Here, we tell you all you need to know! […] Discover Santa Catalina!

-We hope you found this restaurant review of Sumaq Restaurant in Palma de Mallorca useful and that you have many memorable meals as a result of our recommendations.
+We hope you have found this article about Sumaq Restaurant useful and that you have many memorable meals as a result of our recommendations.